QelvaLabs/qelva-privacy-tests/docs/methodology.md

 - We model simple attacker heuristics first, then more advanced ones.
 - We document limitations honestly.

-As the system evolves, this methodology will be updated.
+As the system evolves, this methodology will be updated